 Manganese – 4mg

-Manganese helps with bone growth and is a strong source of antioxidants.
+This mineral helps with bone growth and is a strong source of antioxidants.
 Manganese can also help regulate blood sugar.
 Wholegrain rye flour contains 6mg per 100g whilst rolled oats have 3.7mg.
-Although not suitable for a clean diet Quorn mycoprotein (vegan processed meat substitutes) are relatively high in manganese containing around 2.53mg per 100g
+Although not suitable for a clean diet, Quorn mycoprotein (vegan processed meat substitutes) are relatively high in manganese containing around 2.53mg per 100g.

 Phosphorus – 800mg